Barrister and Solicitor in Burlington

 The First Rule

-I have been working with clients and their finances for over 35 years.
+I have been working with clients and their finances for many years.
 It still amazes me how few people even have a savings or investment account, much less any savings plan.
 The vast majority of persons of all ages and income levels have given no reasoned thought to the future.

-Most people run their finances on a basis of paying the bills, buying what they wish and, if anything is left over, put it away for a rainy day.
+Most people run their finances on a basis of paying the bills, buying what they wish and if anything is left over, putting it away for a rainy day.
 Nothing could be a better recipe for failure.
 The basic and most important rule of financial planning is “Pay yourself first.”
 Only by a rigorous and disciplined plan of saving at the beginning and using only what remains can financial goals be achieved.
 Whether we save by payroll deduction or automatic deduction and transfer to a savings account does not matter.
 What does matter is that it be done before access to the funds for lifestyle expenses.

 A savings plan, while providing an essential starting point, is only the first step.
 To develop a plan for financial security we must set clear and measurable goals and make some hard choices.
 Most financial plans will require many compromises and establishing priorities among competing goals.
 Setting up the education plan may mean postponing the new car and driving the old clunker for another few years.
 Contributing to the RRSP may mean cutting back on the vacation.
-The move to the larger home may require a decision to work for another 5 years before starting that life of leisure.
+The move to a larger home may require a decision to work for another 5 years before starting that life of leisure.

 To have any chance of success, goals must be measurable.
 The intention to provide for the education of the children through university, while admirable, has little chance of success without a plan - a plan which starts with a careful investigation of current post-secondary costs, anticipated inflation, number of years to save, projected return on investment, and amount of savings required to achieve the goal.
-In the following paragraphs I discuss some areas to think about for those who are considering setting up a financial plan.
+In the following paragraphs, I discuss some areas to think about for those who are considering setting up a financial plan.

 Budgeting - The Painful First Step